The 11 Best Korean Cleansing Oils That Remove SPF and Waterproof Makeup, Tested by Editors

 In Korea, Dr. Lamm explains, "People spend the majority of their time of their skincare routine in the cleansing stage, and I feel like that's very different from the Western world, where it's more about the actives you're putting on your face.
 Koreans are known for their double cleansing method—sometimes even triple cleansing method, if you include cleansing toners and things like that."

-If you're more accustomed to Western cleansers that rely on acids and surfactants, you may be used to your face feeling tight, dry, and "squeaky clean" after each wash.
-This won't happen after using a Korean oil cleanser.
-The sensation may make you feel as though your skin isn't fully cleansed, but Dr. Lamm says that's just a misconception.
+If you're used to Western cleansers that rely on acids and surfactants, you may associate clean skin with a tight, dry, and “squeaky clean” feeling.
+But that won’t happen with a Korean oil cleanser—and while it may seem like your skin isn’t fully cleansed, Dr. Lamm says that’s a misconception.

 Finding the Right Korean Cleansing Oil